chchrist/software-architecture-resources/README.md

 Criteria for selecting a blog are:
 * The majority of the posts must be about software architecture or things that affect software architecture
-* The posts must be not more than 2 years old.
-From my experience software architecture paradigms appear approximately every 2 years
+* The content must not be obsolete.
+* It must be technology agnostic or applicable to a wide range of technologies

 ## Blogs